 Focus: Hebrew decoding and word recognition; increased Hebrew comprehension through study of vocabulary; more sophisticated understanding of Torah text.

 Goals: By the end of Kitah Gimmel, students should be able to decode any Hebrew word.
 Focus turns to Prayerbook Hebrew vocabulary.
 Students should begin building a basic set of vocabulary words that will lead to comprehension of common prayers.
 Students will have a deeper understanding of Torah stories as they relate to their own lives.
 Students understand more about the meaning of holidays and mitzvot.

-Texts: Shalom Uvracha Primer (Behrman House) and Explorer’s Bible Volume 1 (Behrman House)
+Texts: Shalom Uvracha Primer (Behrman House) and Bible People Book 1 (Behrman House)

 KITAH DALET: (4TH GRADE)

 Focus: Hebrew decoding, vocabulary expansion, shoreshim, study of selected prophets through a value focused lens, mastery of writing in Hebrew script.

 Goals: Students will have an increased prayer book vocabulary to aid with comprehension of basic prayers.
 Students will have a more skilled ability to decode biblical Hebrew.
 Students will have an understanding of the shoresh (root) system of Hebrew words to aid in comprehension.
 Shabbat home rituals will be reinforced and understood on different levels.
 Students will learn to read and write in Hebrew script.
 Students will learn about selected prophets, the values that they embody, and the relevance of their stories to today.